nohajc/termux-adb/README.md

 $ pkg install termux-api android-tools
 ```

+- download binaries for your target architecture from [Releases](https://github.com/nohajc/termux-adb/releases)
 - copy `termux-adb` and `libadbhooks.so` to some path accessible from Termux session
   (both files must be in the same directory)